Working with us

 Required skills

-- Strong interest in molecular biology, proteomics, and chemical biology, OMICs data analyes
+• Strong interest in molecular biology, chemical biology and cell biology

-- Experience in molecular biology methods, cell culture techniques, or proteomics is highly desirable
+• Experience in molecular biology methods and cell culture techniques is highly desirable

 Your profile:

-A solid background (master or diploma) in biology, biochemistry, chemistry, pharmacy, or its subdisciplines biomedicine, chemical biology and molecular (cell) biology
+• A solid background (master or diploma) in biology, chemistry, pharmacy, or its subdisciplines biomedicine, chemical biology and molecular (cell) biology

 We offer: